TUD-IMB/fosanalysis/doc/CodingStyleGuide.md

 - Comments must be up to date.
 For code changes, update your comments to match the current code function.
 - Write code comments in English.
 - Use # and a single space as start for a single line comment.
+- Use ## and a single space for class variables to tell Doxygen to parse this area.
 - Inline comments should be used sparingly.
 - Conventions for good documentation strings are defined at the [Doxygen](https://www.doxygen.nl/manual/docblocks.html) page.
 - Define the correct documentation for doxygen (use `r"""` for opened documentation to prevent warnings)